 - Cigarette smoke.

-- Trauma to your neck.
+- Trauma or injury to your neck.

 - Other diseases such as rheumatoid arthritis or systemic lupus erythematosus (SLE).